|

 himself on his elbow beside her and kissing her forehead.

-Eowyn smiled, sleepily, and wrapped an arm around his waist.
+Eowyn smiled, sleepily, and slid an arm around his waist.
+"You

-"You are very lively for someone who has spent most of the
+are very lively for someone who has spent most of the night in

-night in strenuous exercise," she said, reaching up to kiss
+strenuous exercise," she said, reaching up to kiss his mouth.

-"We do not tire like menthe harder we work, the more
+proudly.
+"We do not tire like menthe harder we work,

-energy we have!"
-And he nibbled her neck.
+the more energy we have!"
+He nibbled her neck.

 Eowyn laughed, wriggling on the bed beneath him.
 "Even so,"